FAQs

 • Can I use my existing attachments on a new Bobcat, Ditch Witch, Viper, Vermeer, Caterpillar, Toro, or Giant loader?

-Generally, compatibility is possible as most contemporary skid steers and wheel loaders employ a universal "Quick-Attach" system.
-However, the critical factor is hydraulic compatibility.
-We evaluate your current attachments' GPM (gallons per minute) requirements to verify that your new machine's hydraulic system can power them effectively without overheating or performance degradation.
-This assessment applies to all attachment types including buckets, pallet forks, grapples, stump grinders, brush mowers, trenchers, and soil cultivators.
+In most cases, yes.
+Most modern skid steers and wheel loaders use a universal "Quick-Attach" system.
+However, the real "Rockstar" factor is the hydraulic compatibility.
+For professionals working with commercial landscape equipment in Orlando, FL, we’ll check your current attachments’ GPM (gallons per minute) requirements to ensure your new machine’s hydraulic system can power them without overheating or losing speed.
+This applies to buckets, pallet forks, grapples, stump grinders, log grapples, branch manager grapples, brush mowers, auger drives, tree booms, landscape rakes, trenchers, land planes, sod rollers, mulching heads, sweepers, and soil cultivators.

 • Will a battery-powered commercial mower really last a full 8-hour workday?